NelsonPython/Git_training_docs/CloneRepo_PushUpdates.md

 ## Prerequisites:

-1. Set up your test_md repo on Github with a README.md file
+1. Set up a repo on Github with a README.md file
 2. Create a PAT (personal access token)
 3. Install git on Linux.
 This example runs on Ubuntu 20.04 LTS installed on Microsoft Windows Subsystem for Linux on Windows 10.

 ## Github repo

-The original repo has only one file, README.md.
+![](images/Github_beg.png)

 Using git on your local machine, follow these steps to clone a repo, add a local file, merge the local file into the main branch, and push the updates back to Github.

-![](images/Github_beg.png)

 ## Configure git on local machine
 If git is not configured, then configure git.